andymur/alphabeta/backend/README.md

 - Spring Data JPA (for working with databases)
 - H2 Database (or another database like MySQL or PostgreSQL if needed)
 - Click on Generate to download a pre-configured Maven project.

+2. Unzip and Import the Project
+- Unzip the downloaded project.
+- Open your favorite IDE (e.g., IntelliJ IDEA, Eclipse, or VS Code).
+- Import the project as a Maven project.